coastalwhite/intro-power-analysis/src/aes/automate.md

 # Automate the cracking process

+> **What will this section cover?**
+>
+> * Automatically selection which sub-key is optimal
+> * Cracking all sub-keys

-In this chapter we are going to expand upon the [Manual Analysis](./manual-analysis.md) chapter to make the process automatic and work on the entire key.
-Most of what is discussed in this chapter is quite trivial.
+In this section we are going to expand upon the [previous section](./key-bytes.md) by automating the cracking process for single bytes and then making the process work on the entire key.
+Most of what is discussed in this section is quite trivial.
 If you feel quite comfortable with what was discussed in the previous chapters, by all means skip this chapter and attempt to implement it yourself.
 If you get stuck, you can always come here to get a hint.

 ## Where were we?

-At the moment we have code for modeling the [AES] memory based power state, creating [correlation coefficient]s and a piece to plot the results.
+At the moment we have code for modeling the [AES] memory based power state, calculating [correlation coefficients][correlation coefficient] between our leakage model and the power traces and a piece of code to plot the results.

 ```python
 {{#include code/unoptimized_common.py:additional_imports}}